doivglser/mindevenviro-fanciful/README.md

   If the workflow interval in minutes is over, refer to the exit handler, if false, reset workflow interval, if true exit.

-* mindevenviro.rules, "iptables" drop rules for /etc/snort/rules/
+* mindevenviro.rules, "iptables" alert/drop rules for /etc/snort/rules/

+* "psad"-"fwsnort" - tcp-wrapper

+* ncurses

 * GUI's

-* ncurses

 # PROBLEMS: